yt-project/yt/doc/source/visualizing/interactive_data_visualization.rst

 Successful call to :meth:`~yt.interactive_render` should create new window called *vol_render*.
 By default it renders maximum intensity projection of your data.
 You can move the camera around by holding left mouse button and moving it.
-Pressing *h* key will print all available key binding in the terminal window.
+Pressing *h* key will print all available key bindings in the terminal window.